Avoidant Personality Disorder Symptoms

 People with avoidant personality disorder experience long-standing feelings of inadequacy and are extremely sensitive to what others think about them.
-These feelings of inadequacy leads to the person to be socially inhibited and feel socially inept.
-Because of these feelings of inadequacy and inhibition, the person with avoidant personality disorder will seek to avoid work, school and any activities that involve socializing or interacting with others.
+These feelings of inadequacy leads the person to be socially inhibited and feel socially inept.
+Because of these feelings of inadequacy and inhibition, the person with avoidant personality disorder will seek to avoid work, school, and any activities that involve socializing or interacting with others.

 Individuals with avoidant personality disorder often vigilantly appraise the movements and expressions of those with whom they come into contact.
 Their fearful and tense demeanor may elicit ridicule from others, which in turn confirms their self-doubts.
 They are very anxious about the possibility that they will react to criticism with blushing or crying.
 They are described by others as being “shy,” “timid,” “lonely,” and “isolated.”